docker/docs/engine/userguide/networking/default_network/custom-docker0.md

 flows over the bridge to the Docker daemon, which handles routing on behalf of the container.

-Docker configures `docker0` with an IP address, netmask and IP allocation range.
+Docker configures `docker0` with an IP address, netmask, and IP allocation range.
 Containers which are connected to the default bridge are allocated IP addresses within this range.
 Certain default settings apply to the default bridge unless you specify otherwise.
 For instance, the default maximum transmission unit (MTU),